oroinc/documentation/user_guide_business_intelligence/business_intelligence_segments.rst

 #.
 In the *Designer > Columns* section, define the set of the fields of the entity records to be shown in the segment.

    .. image:: /user_guide/img/filters/list_columns.png
+      :alt: Defining the fields to be shown in the segment when creating a new segment

    In order to add a column to the grid: